abhiram-shaji/rrj-abhiram-shaji/README.md

 ## Week 10
 ### Weekly Content on MV* Patterns

-**Date Attended:** 11 Mar 2024
+**Date Completed:** 11 Mar 2024

 Learned about MV* patterns scene, like MVC (Model View Controller) and MVVM (Model View ViewModel).
 These are the big guns of software architecture, helping to keep apps well-organized and smart.
+According to DGL104 week 10 lecture notes, MV* patterns are commonly used in web and mobile app development and are considered architectural patterns, distinct from design patterns like Singleton and Observer.
+Unlike design patterns, which solve specific OOP-based problems, MV* patterns structure the entire app project, ensuring a cohesive and organized approach.

+Furthermore, the implementation of MV* patterns is closely tied to specific frameworks.
+For example, as mentioned in DGL104 week 10 lecture notes, Ruby on Rails, a framework used for web app development, employs the MVC architecture.
+Meanwhile, native development for iOS and Android has largely transitioned to MVVM, supported by SwiftUI and JetPack Compose respectively, moving away from the previously predominant MVC pattern, particularly in the deprecated iOS Storyboard UI development workflow.

 **Reflection:** Learning about MV* patterns was like opening a treasure chest , showing me how they help in keeping different parts of an app tidy and scalable.